jamzheng109/CS601Project/README.md

 ### Overview:

-This project consist of me creating a portfolio showcasing my skills and projects that I have completed in the past.
+This project consist of me creating a professional portfolio showcasing my skills, biography, interests, contact form, displaying resume, and a photo gallery.
+The project will consist of a homepage and links to these different topics and each page will display something different.
+All codes will be stored on GitHub and will be publicly available.

 ---